abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /a/b/c/main.c
 /a/b/c/meta.c

-can further search for any more depth under a directory precede the keyword '**' but must be typed with preceding '\\' to escape the Bash expansion
+can further search for more depths under a directory that precedes the keyword '**'

 $ l /a/\\**m\*.c